liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/02-configuration-files.markdown

 ### Multi-Value Settings [](id=multi-value-settings)

-Some configuration entries have properties that accept multiple values.
+Configuration entries can have properties that accept multiple values.
 For example, a configuration property for specifying supported file extensions needs more than one value.
 Here's how to write a multi-value setting in a `.config`
 file: